NorthStandard: Sunderland Marine and the North Group

 On 28 February 2014, North P&I Club acquired Sunderland Marine Mutual Insurance Company Limited, a leading insurer of fishing vessels, small craft and aquaculture risks.

 Established in 1882 in Sunderland, Sunderland Marine is now based in Newcastle-upon-Tyne following the 2014 merger with global marine mutual insurer North.
 North is authorised by the UK's Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Together, North Group has offices and subsidiaries in Australia and New Zealand, Hong Kong and Shanghai, Greece, Ireland, Japan, Singapore, and the United States, and has an S&P Global ‘A’ rating.

 The merger between North and The Standard Club

 In February 2023, North P&I Club merged with The Standard Club.
 The decision was based on aligned values and a shared objective to establish a larger P&I club.

 The combined entity operates as a mutual insurer and focuses on adapting to developments within the maritime sector.

+In November 2025, NorthStandard was recognised for its Outstanding Contribution to Skills and Community on the Maritime Innovation Week Awards 2025.